exabrial/graylog-plugin-openwire/README.md

 ## Acknowledgements

-Th MQTT plugin lays the groundwork on how to accomplish writing your own inputs for Graylog.
+The Graylog MQTT plugin lays the groundwork on how to accomplish writing your own inputs for Graylog.
 The code is well organized and very readable. https://github.com/graylog-labs/graylog-plugin-mqtt

 ## License